LibreSolar/charge-controller-firmware/README.md

 ## Toolchain and flashing instructions

 See the Libre Solar website for a detailed instruction how to [develop software](http://libre.solar/docs/toolchain/) and [flash new firmware](http://libre.solar/docs/flashing/).

+Please note that you have to create the file **config.cpp** by using / changing one of the provided templates to your needs before the software compiles successfully.
+The file config.cpp is **not** tracked in git since it represents a specific configuration.
+Please do not add it in a pull request, change the templates if necessary.